• Skip to primary navigation

 How to make a light maze

-This activity helps children understand that light travels in a straight lines, but can be reflected.
+This activity helps children understand that light travels in straight lines but can be reflected.

 What you need to make a light maze